charissa-luk/jhu-sis-auto-register/README.md

 ---

 ## 🙏 Credits
 Created by Charissa for the JHU community.
-Feel free to fork and contribute!
+Fork, improve, and share freely!

 ---

 ## 👾 Disclaimer
-Use responsibly.
-This is an automation tool meant to assist, not to exploit.
-Always verify registration results on SIS manually.
+This bot is a helpful assistant, not an exploit.
+Please use it responsibly and at your own risk.
+Confirm all course registrations manually on SIS afterward.

+Works on **macOS** only.
+Windows support is untested and not guaranteed.